geoffrich/geoffrich.net/src/posts/page-transitions-1.md

 However, that shouldn’t stop you from implementing page transitions in your app today.
 It’s possible to use Svelte’s built-in transitions to achieve a similar effect.
 Simple transitions can be accomplished using a `#key` block and the built-in fade and fly transitions.
 For more details, see this guide from [Josh Collinsworth](https://joshcollinsworth.com/blog/build-static-sveltekit-markdown-blog#implement-page-transitions).
 And for some other impressive examples, see these demos from [pngwn](https://github.com/pngwn/svelte-travel-transitions/) and [Bob Fanger](https://github.com/bfanger/page-transitions-in-svelte).

-For a more advanced view transition example that I may write up in the future, see this [Svelte Summit video list](https://http-203-svelte.vercel.app/) demo [(source)](https://github.com/geoffrich/http-203-svelte).
+For some more examples of Svelte and the View Transition API, see [this post](/posts/view-transition-experiments/).

 ## Further reading